CarlosLeyvaAyala/xEdit-Scripts/DM_RenameUtils/help/FormatTags.md

 Tags using this functionality are marked as *Translated*.

 # List of format identifiers
-All examples were made using default values defined in [_Names.ini](the-_namesini-file), using this actual script.
+All examples were made using default values defined in [_Names.txt](the-_namesini-file), using this actual script.

 ### Leyends
 - [x] This tag has been fully implemented.